-The District had a \$1 base meter charge increase during 2017 and is continuing to use current rates to fund asset expansion.
+The District had a \$1 base meter charge and 5% consumptive rate increase during 2019 and is continuing to use current rates to fund asset expansion.
 This plan is possible because significant amounts of debt have been retired and the combined revenues between the water and wastewater system will be adequate to cover identified improvements.